aobatroz/postgrey-pair-check/README.md

 # How to install

 [Centos7]
-Put the "postgrey" file in /usr/sbin/postgrey.
-If it's already there, you need to install postgrey 1.34 in your server.
+- Stop postgrey,  If it's not there, you need to install postgrey 1.34 in your server:
+  #service postgrey stop

+- Put the "postgrey" file in /usr/sbin/postgrey.

+- Remove all postgrey data files:
+  #rm -rf /var/spool/postfix/postgrey/*

+- Start postgrey:
+  #service postgrey start

 ###